 So, more clicks mean better revenue for you?

 Surprisingly, no. The advertiser can, indeed, get an increased number of visits and with the right landing page and value prop, can convert them into customers.
 On the other hand, publishers focus on the ad revenue generated per user session.
 If users are leaving the site, your page views, time spent on the page, and session duration will decrease.

 That means you’ll deliver lesser ad impressions and your bottom line would be affected.

-There are some native ad networks which offer you CPC (Cost per click) rev-model, wherein you earn better with increased clicks, not the impressions.
+Some native ad networks offer you CPC (Cost per click) rev-model, wherein you earn better with increased clicks, not the impressions.
 But most probably, you won’t be running CPC ads alone on your website.
 Besides, the majority of the top-tier ad networks and exchanges sell impressions based on CPM.

 So, what would you do then?